citronneur/kerlab/README.md

 Use to ask the first Ticket in kerberos protocol.
 If the username is not set, the TGT request is made without pre authentication.
 It will write the ticket into KRB_CRED format, compatible with rubeus or mimikatz.
+We can choose between the cleartext password, or the ntlm hash version.

 ```
 kerasktgt 0.1.0